kevinlin1/kevinlin1.github.io/cs61b/asymptotic-analysis/index.md

 - There are __log<sub>2</sub>(N)__ terms in the sequence 1, 2, 4, ... , N while the sum of the terms is in __Θ(N)__
 - The number of nodes in a tree, N, is __k<sup>h</sup>__ where k is the _branching factor_ and h is the _height_ of the tree
 - All logarithms are proportional to each other by the Change of Base formula.

-It's worth spending a little time proving each of these to yourself with a visual model!